 The Matrimandir (Temple of the Mother) is an architectural marvel situated in the center of the township in a large open space.
 It is in the shape of a huge sphere surrounded by twelve petals.
 This Geodesic dome, covered with golden discs, reflects sunlight to give a unique radiance.
 It has a meditation hall known as the Inner Chamber, which has the largest optically perfect glass globe in the world.

 3. Beaches and Backwaters – the Ultimate Chill Out!

-You have to cross the Chunnambar backwater through boat to reach Paradise beach.
-Chunnambar boat house is situated at about 7 km from the city from where boats keep plying to the Paradise beach in every 20 minutes through the serene backwaters which has full greenery of mangrove and palm forest along the shore.
-You can stay overnight within the tree top houses on the banks of the backwater and enjoy the ecstasy of ecotourism.
+You have to cross the Chunnambar backwater through the boat to reach Paradise beach.
+Chunnambar boat house is situated at about 7 km from the city from where boats keep plying to the Paradise beach in every 20 minutes through the serene backwaters which have full greenery of mangrove and palm forest along the shore.
+You can stay overnight within the treetop houses on the banks of the backwater and enjoy the ecstasy of ecotourism.

 4. Religious Places – Reflection of Cultural Heritage

 There are hundreds of religious places to see in Pondicherry, which have a secular line up of temples, churches, and mosques.
 Most popular temples include Sri Gokilambal Thirukameswarar Temple (Villianur Temple), Kamatchi Amman Temple, Manakula Vinayagar Temple, Sri Varadarajaperumal Temple, Kanniga Parameswari Temple, and Vedapureeswar Temple.